 Semester 2: What are the Expectations of the Business Profession?

-At the conclusion of the year, you’ll know more about your value pitch as well as expectations of you as a budding business professional.
-From issues of ethics to how to write a cover letter and resume, you’ll focus on becoming a polished professional.
+At the conclusion of the year, you’ll know more about your personal brand as well as expectations of you as a budding business professional.
+From issues of global diversity to how to write a cover letter and resume, you’ll focus on becoming a polished professional.

 Required course: BMGT367F, Career Search Strategies in Business

-- Young Business Professionals Institute, sponsored by EY
+- Young Business Professionals Institute, sponsored by EY, T. Rowe Price

 - End-of-the-Year Etiquette Dinner